HuazeTang/HuazeTang.github.io/_posts/2025-04-25-blog-how-it-works.md

 What is weighted constraint?
 ------
 The KL divergence can be viewed as constraint on each case equally.
-However, there can be a case that when the state $s$ explored by the new policy \\(\pi\\) is good (e.g. value function \\(V(s)\\) or reward \\(r(s, \pi(s))\\) is high), we may want to loose the constraint to this state.
+However, there can be a case that when the state \\(s\\) explored by the new policy \\(\pi\\) is good (e.g. value function \\(V(s)\\) or reward \\(r(s, \pi(s))\\) is high), we may want to loose the constraint to this state.
 Therefore, can we adopt a weighted constraint on the log-likelihood ratio?